sagartmg2/Tasks/javascript/3-object/3-object.md

-just like string, number, boolean, null and undefined, OBJECTS are anothe form of data-type
+just like string, number, boolean, null and undefined, OBJECTS are another form of data-type

 unlike string, numbers a single object can have lots of other values inside it in the form of keys and values pair